 Now We're Ticked

-Since long-distance travel during this period was not practical for most Americans, the park system needed to gain a foothold in the East to benefit more citizens.
+Since long-distance travel during this period was impractical for most Americans, the park system needed to gain a foothold in the East to benefit more citizens.
 Eastward expansion would also generate greater Congressional support for the park service.
 So in 1926, Congress authorized three eastern parks: Shenandoah, Great Smokey Mountains, and Mammoth Cave.

 Shenandoah National Park |